How to stop the bleeding

 • Floss daily.
 Do not worry about your gums that bleed at first, and this is quite common.
 After a few days of flossing and using Listerine, the bleeding gums should stop as they become healthier.

-• Get Professional dental cleanings twice a year.
-These cleanings the only way to remove mouth plaque between your teeth and below your gum line that a toothbrush can’t reach.
+• Get professional dental cleanings twice a year.
+These cleanings are the only way to remove mouth plaque between your teeth and below your gum line that a toothbrush can’t reach.

 • Make sure you do not have Periodontal Disease.
-If you do, you will need immediate treatment for your gums directed by your dentist.
-A good indicator of periodontal disease has a receiving gum line, bad breath and severally irritated gums.
+If you do, you will need immediate treatment for your gums as directed by your dentist.
+A good indicator of periodontal disease is a receeding gum line, bad breath, and severely irritated gums.

-When choosing a dentist, consider one of our Lincoln dentists such as Dr. Jodi Day or Dr. Brad Alderman at Coddington Dental.
-They have a vast amount of experience dealing with this particular disease.
+When choosing a dentist, consider one of our Lincoln family dentists such as Dr. Jodi Day, Dr. Brad Alderman, or Dr. Ben Joekel at Coddington Dental.
+They have a vast amount of experience in dealing with many dental conditions.
 They could save your teeth and help you prevent bleeding gums.